 - cling to adults in the playground

 - begin hurting others for no apparent reason

 - complain of hunger

 - have unexplained injuries

 - refuse to say what the problem is

 - have possessions go missing regularly

 - give unlikely excuses to explain any of the above

-The following information from the Anti-bullying Alliance may be helpful in clarifying the legal issues surrounding bullying incidents.
+Information from the Anti-bullying Alliance may be helpful in clarifying the legal issues surrounding bullying

 Membership Schemes and Accreditation